 Manusarts was founded in 2013 by Jana and Petja Pulkrabek.
 From early age the siblings of German-Czech origin grew up with the idea of turning their fascination for film, theatre and art into a profession.
 Manusarts specializes on artistically ambitious films with a personal signature, as well as interdisciplinary theatre productions with international partners.
 Visions arise in the head and heart, the hands accomplish the art. - Many hands create an artform.

-With more than forty in-house productions, covering the fields of film, theater, music, dance and exhibitions, the company focuses on international co-productions and cultural exchange projects, currently mainly with Danish and Swedish artists.
+With more than forty in-house productions, covering the fields of film, theater, music, dance and art exhibitions, the company focuses on international co-productions and cultural exchange.
 In order to deepen the cultural alliance of the Nordic regions, Manusarts founded the network platform “Move the North” in 2019, presenting cultural activities on an average of more than one hundred days, promoting cultural events in Germany, Denmark and Sweden.
 The festival creates cultural ties between the cities of Hamburg, Copenhagen and Malmö and brings together artists from all disciplines.

 Jana Pulkrabek is a producer, director, writer and actress, also working as artistic director and festival leader.
 She studied acting in New York at the Lee Strasberg Theater Institute and Actor’s Studio, as well as directing and production in London (Ealing Studios) and Berlin (ISFF).
-After three years in each New York, London and Berlin, she worked in Hamburg for the production companies Tatamifilms and Maxfilm and was in charge of running the children's theater “HoheLuftschiff” for two years.
+After three years in each city: New York, London and Berlin, she worked in Hamburg for the production companies Tatamifilms and Maxfilm and was in charge of running the children's theater “HoheLuftschiff” for two years.
 Jana has been developing and coordinating international theater projects since 2010, among others for the department of international cultural exchange of the Hamburg Ministry of Culture and Media.
-She produced, wrote and directed several theatre production, which also toured internationally.
+She produced, wrote and directed several theatre productions, which also toured internationally.
 Her short film "Nachtrausch", which was funded by the Hamburg Schleswig-Holstein Film Foundation, screened at several international film festivals.
 In January 2017 Jana co-founded Copenhagen's international theatre stage HIT-House of International Theater.
-She was named Hamburger of the Month tohether with her brother Petja by SZENE HAMBURG (January edition 2019) for creating the network platform Move the North, which links artists between the regions of Hamburg and Greater Copenhagen.
+She was named Hamburger of the Month together with her brother Petja by SZENE HAMBURG for creating the international network platform Move the North, which links artists between the Metropolitan Regions of Hamburg and Greater Copenhagen.

 Petja Pulkrabek is a screenwriter, director, producer and festival director.
 After studying film at the Medienakademie Hamburg and studying film and theater at the Freie Universität Berlin, he has since worked on several short films and international cultural projects.
 Petja, together with his sister Jana, was named Hamburger of the Month by SZENE HAMBURG (January edition 2019) for creating the network platform Move the North, which links artists between the regions of Hamburg and Greater Copenhagen.
 His short film "Occasus" (2016), funded by the Hamburg Schleswig-Holstein Film Foundation and Nordmedia, was presented at numerous film festivals around the world and won two awards for best camera (Best Cinematography: Norway Tamil Film Festival; Bangalore Shorts Film Festival).
 Petja Pulkrabek is currently working on the production of his new short film Silent Routines, which he wrote and will also direct.
 The dance film was funded by the FFHSH and is a collaboration with the free dance company Kiel.